sgjkerr/MVE385/README.md

 # MVE385
-scripts for for training models tor predict UV/vis spectra.

-There will be scripts for attempting to train Massformer, AttentiveFP and 3dmolms to predict UV spectra.
-Each will have a readme file with important information.
+Scripts available to train Massformer, AttentiveFP, and 3DMolMS to predict UV spectra.
+Each script has a readme file with important information.
+Datasets have to be downloaded from the source material.

+The steps taken to produce a shared dataset between all models can be found in the `/3DMolMS` directory.